Course Missive

 You must complete a final project in order to pass the course.

 Daniel uses standard formulae to convert raw percentages into letter grades: >= 90% is an A, >= 80% is a B, and >= 70% is a C. Percentages below 70% are converted to an NC grade.
-If you are taking the course S/NC, you must earn at least a C to receive an S.
+If you are taking the course S/NC, you must earn at least a C to receive an S. Daniel does not use a curve.
+In borderline cases, attendance and class participation, as well as your perceived effort and dedication, will be taken into account.

 For 2230 and 1234 Students